The impact of climate change on the rights of the child

 On 8 May 2017, the Moroccan Presidency to the 22d Conference of the Parties to the United Nations Framework Convention on Climate Change hosted a special Presidency Event on Climate Change and the Rights of the Child.

-Pursuant to resolution 32/33, OHCHR organized a panel discussion on climate change and the rights of the child during the 34th Session of the Human Rights Council.
+Pursuant to Human Rights Council resolution 32/33, OHCHR was asked to prepare a panel discussion on the impacts of climate change on the enjoyment of the rights of the child during the 34th session of the Council.
 The panel discussion was moderated by H.E.
 Ms. Maria Teresa T. Almojuela, Deputy Permanent Representative of the Philippines to the United Nations Office and other international organizations in Geneva.
-The concept note for the discussion, speaker bios, statements of the participants and video are available below:

 Statements by panellists